 The main type annotations are @BoolVal, @IntVal, @IntRange, @DoubleVal, and @StringVal.
-Additional type annotations for arrays are @ArrayLen, @ArrayLenRange, and @MinLen.
+Additional type annotations for arrays and strings are @ArrayLen, @ArrayLenRange, and @MinLen.
 A polymorphic qualifier (@PolyValue) is also supported (see Section 23.2).

-Each \Val type annotation takes as an argument a set of values, and its meaning is that at run time, the expression evaluates to one of the values.
+Each Val type annotation takes as an argument a set of values, and its meaning is that at run time, the expression evaluates to one of the values.
 For example, an expression of type @StringVal("a", "b") evaluates to one of the values "a", "b", or null.
-The set is limited to 10 entries; if a variable could be more than 10 different values, the Constant Value Checker gives up and its type becomes @IntRange for integral types, @ArrayLenRange for array types, and @UnknownVal for all other types.
-The @ArrayLen annotation means that at run time, the expression evaluates to an array whose length is one of the annotation's arguments.
+The set is limited to 10 entries; if a variable could be more than 10 different values, the Constant Value Checker gives up and its type becomes @IntRange for integral types, @ArrayLenRange for array types, @ArrayLenRange for String, and @UnknownVal for all other types.
+The @ArrayLen annotation means that at run time, the expression evaluates to an array or a string whose length is one of the annotation's arguments.